keboola/component-woocommerce/README.md

 Rest API Consumer Secret from WooCommerce Admin panel

+### `query_string_auth`

+Select this option if you receive 401 errors from your server.
+As per official [documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/#rest-api-keys), some servers may have issues with standard Authorization header processing.
+Enabling this option should help in such scenarios.

 ### `date_from`

 Inclusive Date in YYYY-MM-DD format or a string i.e. 5 days ago, 1 month ago, yesterday, etc.